jwsmatt-pixel/The-Yield/README.md

 ## Start here

-**Open `The-Yield_v10_CURRENT.html`** — that's the actual app, always sitting at the root of this folder so it's never buried.
+**Open `html`** — that's the actual app, always sitting at the root of this folder so it's never buried.
 Double-click it, or drop it into a browser.
 No install, no server, no account.

 Everything else in this folder supports that one file: how it was built, why it works the way it does, how to test it, and what's deliberately not in it yet.